DiogoMendonc-a/The-Qui-Toolbox-For-Unity/Assets/C# State Machine/HowToUse.md

 # How to Use State Machines

-All the classes are in the `Assets.StateMachine` namespace
+All the classes are in the `Qui.StateMachine` namespace

 ## States
 The first step you need to take is to define states for your machine, using the State class.